Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

 We briefly comment on the CDW phase in DMRG simulations.
 The ground state transitions to CDW when $\delta\gtrsim0.43$, which exhibits a $\sqrt{3}\times\sqrt{3}$ periodic charge pattern in contrast to the rather uniform distribution in the FQAH phase [Fig.~\ref{Fig:DiceDMRG}(d)].
-In the $\bk$ space, the charge distribution at the BZ corner $\rho(\bs{K})$ rapidly rises when $\delta\gtrsim0.43$ [Fig.~\ref{Fig:DiceDMRG}(c)], also pointing to the formation of a $\sqrt{3}\times\sqrt{3}$ charge order.
+In the $\bk$ space, the charge distribution at the BZ corner $\rho(\bs{K})$ rapidly rises when $\delta\gtrsim0.43$ [Fig.~\ref{Fig:DiceDMRG}(c) bottom panel], also pointing to the formation of a $\sqrt{3}\times\sqrt{3}$ charge order.
+The CDW phase is gapped and topologically trivial, exhibiting no quantized charge pumping in DMRG calculations (Fig.~S10 of SI).
 To characterize the nature of the phase transition, we examine the variation of various physical quantities with $\delta$.
-Fig.~\ref{Fig:DiceDMRG}(c) illustrates this by fixing $U = 10$: A sharp discontinuity exists in the derivative of the ground state energy $\partial E/\partial \delta$ at $\delta\approx0.43$, which is accompanied by a peak in the entanglement entropy $S$, pointing to a first-order phase transition.
+Fig.~\ref{Fig:DiceDMRG}(c) top and middle panels illustrate this by fixing $U = 10$: A sharp discontinuity exists in the derivative of the ground state energy $\partial E/\partial \delta$ at $\delta\approx0.43$, which is accompanied by a peak in the entanglement entropy $S$, pointing to a first-order phase transition.